satadisha/satadisha.github.io/activities.md

 ---

-### Teaching Workshop
+## Teaching Workshop

-I am participated in a multi-semester **UChicago Preceptor Professional Development Workshop** with Prof. Anne Close at the City Colleges of Chicago and other DSI Preceptors.
+I participated in the multi-semester **UChicago Preceptor Professional Development Workshop** with Prof. Anne Close at the City Colleges of Chicago and other DSI Preceptors.
 During these workshops, we critically reflect upon our ongoing teaching duties, review instructional pedagogy and evidence based teaching practices.

 - **Fall 2023**: Introduction to the Talents of Teaching